2013 Philippine Super Liga season: Awards

-Grand Prix Conference
+Grand Prix

-The Grand Prix Conference was held from November 10, 2013 to December 14, 2013.
+The Grand Prix was held from November 10, 2013 to December 14, 2013.
 For this conference (women's), each team was allowed to include two import players in the line up.
 A men's division was also introduced.

 Women's division

-Five teams from the Invitational conference continued in the Grand Prix conference.
+Five teams from the Invitational conference continued in the Grand Prix.
 The PCSO Bingo Milyonaryo Puffins were replaced by the RC Cola Raiders.